LIVE · 526 PROCEDURES · 596 CLINICS

 COLOPHON

 Written by Dr. Elena Ruiz.
-MarketCare prices are verified weekly against facility-posted cash rates across the Austin metro.
+MarketCare prices are verified against facility-posted cash rates across the Austin metro.
 No advertiser influenced this article.
 If you find an error, email corrections@marketcare.com.